 Typically, a Pet Trust appoints a caregiver and backup caregiver who will be responsible for the pet's care.
-The Pet Trust may also appoint a trustee to manage the trust assets and ensure that the caregiver is providing the required care for the pet.
+This Colorado trust may also appoint a trustee to manage the trust assets and ensure that the caregiver is providing the required care for the pet.
 After the pet dies, the remaining money (if any) will usually go to charity, the pet's caregiver, or a member of the family.
 The Pet Trust will ensure that a beloved pet receives the same care and attention that it received when it was under the care of its original owner.

 Preparing a will that gives your pet to a particular person will not guarantee that your pet receives the continued care to which it is accustomed.
 Because a pet is treated as property, once the pet is given to a particular person in your will, there will be no supervision of the care your pet receives.
 Therefore, even if a person has made provisions for a beloved pet in a will, it does not mean that a person receiving the pet has any ongoing obligation to care for the pet properly.
 With a Pet trust, the trustee will have a legal duty to carry out the instructions of the pet owner when it comes to the pet's care.

 There are number of features or a pet trust that could make it a suitable option:

 - A well-formed and properly funded Pet Trust is more likely to survive a legal challenges from family members who object to money being set aside for the care of a pet in a will.

 - A Pet Trust is immediately effective upon the pet owner’s death, while a will can take months or years to go through probate.
 A Pet Trust will ensure your pet receives the proper care as soon as you pass away.